 - When the key is in the ignition switch.

 - With exterior lights on.

-- For manual transmission automated, if the parking brake is not applied and no gear is engaged when the engine is switched off.
+- For automated manual transmission, if the parking brake is not applied and no gear is engaged when the engine is switched off.

 During an Autostop

 If the driver's door is opened.